ssvlabs/ssv-network/docs/tasks.md

 This project uses hardhat tasks to perform the deployment and upgrade of the main contracts and modules.

 Following Hardhat's way of working, you must specify the network against which you want to run the task using the `--network` parameter.
-In all the following examples, the goerli network will be used, but you can specify any defined in your `hardhat.config` file.
+In all the following examples, the holesky network will be used, but you can specify any defined in your `hardhat.config` file.

 ### Deploy all contracts

 Runs the deployment of the main SSVNetwork and SSVNetworkViews contracts, along with their associated modules:

 ```
-npx hardhat --network goerli_testnet deploy:all
+npx hardhat --network holesky_testnet deploy:all
 ```

-When deploying to live networks like Goerli or Mainnet, please double check the environment variables:
+When deploying to live networks like Holesky or Mainnet, please double check the environment variables:

 - MINIMUM_BLOCKS_BEFORE_LIQUIDATION
 - MINIMUM_LIQUIDATION_COLLATERAL